Updated by Steve Davis

 A key feature of the Order resource is the order "direction".
-The endpoints used to interact with the order resource are the same endpoints you use regardless of which type of user you are: buyer, marketplace owner (MPO), or supplier.
+The endpoints used to interact with the order resource are the same endpoints you use regardless of which type of user you are: buyer, Marketplace Owner (MPO), or supplier.
 What changes however is the order direction.
-A good way to think about order direction is to first thing about how an order moves from the entity that submits the order all the way through to the entity that fulfills the order and then think about how direction appears from a specific user's perspective.
+A good way to think about order direction is to first think about how an order moves from the entity that submits the order all the way through to the entity that fulfills the order and then think about how direction appears from a specific user's perspective.

 The simplest way a transaction can occur in OrderCloud is from a buyer directly to an MPO.
 In this scenario, the optional supplier entity is not present, and a diagram of the flow can be depicted like this:

 From the buyer's perspective, the Order is "Outgoing", and conversely from the MPO's perspective the order is "Incoming".

 If an order can contain line items with products from many suppliers (